 There are two active pub watches in Runnymede; one covering Egham and the north of the borough, the other Addlestone and the south.

 The date and venue of the next pubwatch meetings will be shown below once social distancing measures are relaxed sufficiently.

 • Public safety

-If you want to know more about pubwatch the national pubwatch website provides addition information about pubwatch http://www.nationalpubwatch.org.uk/
+If you want to know more about pubwatch the national pubwatch website provides addition information http://www.nationalpubwatch.org.uk/

 Lottery ticket vending machines